launchdarkly/terraform-provider-launchdarkly/docs/data-sources/feature_flag.md

 - `description` (String) The feature flag's description.
 - `id` (String) The ID of this resource.
 - `include_in_snippet` (Boolean, Deprecated) Specifies whether this flag should be made available to the client-side JavaScript SDK using the client-side Id.
 This value gets its default from your project configuration if not set. `include_in_snippet` is now deprecated.
 Please migrate to `client_side_availability.using_environment_id` to maintain future compatibility.
-- `maintainer_id` (String) The feature flag maintainer's 24 character alphanumeric team member ID.
-If not set, it will automatically be or stay set to the member ID associated with the API key used by your LaunchDarkly Terraform provider or the most recently-set maintainer.
 - `name` (String) The feature flag's human-readable name
 - `tags` (Set of String) Tags associated with your resource.
 - `temporary` (Boolean) Specifies whether the flag is a temporary flag.